-FAMILY VIOLENCE DEFENSE
+FAMILY VIOLENCE ACCUSATIONS

-ATTORNEYS IN DALLAS, TEXAS
+DEFENSE ATTORNEYS IN DALLAS, TEXAS

-If you are facing a family violence accusation, it is important that you reach out to an experienced and trustworthy Texas criminal defense attorney before speaking with law enforcement.
+It is important that you reach out to an experienced and trustworthy Texas criminal defense attorney before speaking with law enforcement.
 Early contact with an experienced domestic violence defense attorney could make a significant difference in whether a case is indicted or even filed.
 We also may be able to help you collect evidence early in the process, or avoid an embarrassing arrest.

 Family violence allegations can have immediate and long-term consequences that threaten your freedom, reputation, and personal and professional future.
 Even if an accusation does not seem serious at first, it's critical that you take it very seriously.
 A defendant convicted of family violence could face hefty fines, a lengthy prison sentence, a protective order, loss of custody rights, and possible deportation.
 Under Texas law, a person may be charged with domestic violence or family violence for committing abuse or violent acts against a family member, household member, or dating partner.